heptarch/heptarch.github.io/drafts/demon.md

 *3 $\times 10^9$ BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
-The largest is pursued by a flock of smaller; it savages one, then another, in flickering whips of light, and ingests them before they can heal.
+The largest is pursued by a flock of smaller ones, like a spider stalked by flies.
+The spider slows and savages one fly, then another, in huge flickering whips of light, ingesting them before they can heal.
+But there are so many flies; some are attached, leech-like, to its side, and from open wounds light, fluid, patches of disembodied structure, radiate into the void.
+It is bleeding to death.

-Twelve break off from the swarm and dance in jagged, unpredictable vectors to form an icosahedron surrounding the largest. travel inward, and with ritual slowness, the planetoids converge symmetrically, folding up space around their quarry, like a letter sealed and despatched to the future.
+Twelve flies break off from the swarm and dance fleetly into an icosahedral web around their quarry.
+Slowly, with ritual symmetry, they fold up space around their quarry: a letter sealed and despatched to the future.

 <p align="center">
   ⁂